Published : May 27, 2019

-Indian derivatives market is in existence since very long.
+The Indian derivatives market is in existence for very long.
 In the derivatives market, we deal with derivative securities.
-In Indian derivatives market, trade takes place with the help of derivative securities.
+In the Indian derivatives market, trade takes place with the help of derivative securities.
 Such derivative securities or instruments are forward, futures options and swaps.
 Participants in derivatives securities not only trade in these simple derivative securities but also trade hybrid derivative instrument.

 Let us briefly discuss the origin of the Indian derivatives market.
 After that, I will explain different types of derivative products or instruments.
 The understanding of these derivatives instruments and their functioning is crucial to your success in trading with these instruments.